Names Inspired by Lucy

 Sally

-Sally began as a Sarah nickname that now feels complete.
+Sally began as a Sarah nickname, but now feels complete.
 It is solid, saucy, classic, and old-fashioned.

 Sylvie